Dammit. I’m doing it again.

 Who was I to stop him?

-For a guy who didn’t have very full lips, I have to say that he was a really good kisser.
+For a guy who didn’t have full lips, I have to say that he was a really good kisser.
 He didn’t even use his tongue, which is a good thing in my book!

 (Personally, I’m not a fan of the tongue action.)